Each year according to the International

 when new welders walk into their

-yard, few will have seen a ceramic backed root gap.
+yard, few will have ever seen a ceramic backed root gap.

-If something like ceramic backing is unique or rarely utilized in other industries, that means welder's need to undersatnd the best practices and process controls necessary for welding on none conductive ceramics.
+If something like ceramic backing is rarely utilized in other industries, that means welder's need to undersatnd the best practices and process controls necessary for welding on none conductive ceramics.

 As its difficult to hire drug free welders, I dont want to waste ship yard money on testing welders to fail.
 Before testing welders I would give them a one day training on the best practice and process controls necessary for the process and consumable used in the weld test.
 I would also provide the welders with the optimum weld settings.
 With this logic ship yards would have less issues hiring welders?

-MANAGEMENT ENSURES SHIP YARD WELDER TRAINING DEALS WITH THE YARD WELD VARIABLES:
+REMEMBER MANAGERS PLEASE ENSURES YOUR SHIP YARD WELDER TRAINING ALSO DEALS WITH THE COMMON SHIP YARD WELD VARIABLES:

 While the ship yard management